Official-Codaisseur-Graduate/Jobs-Board-Server/README.md

 If the below set up does not work please read the detailed documentation in the above link.

-ngrok quick set up:
+- ngrok quick set up:

 For Mac users
-After downloading ngrok on Mac type the following on your terminal CLI:
+After downloading ngrok on Mac type the following commands without the $ sign on your terminal CLI:
-- $ "brew cask install ngrok"
+- $ brew cask install ngrok
-- $ "ngrok http 4000" (in this case 4000 is the port that you are listening to on your server)
+- $ ngrok http 4000 (in this case 4000 is the port that you are listening to on your server)

-For Ubuntu user
+For Ubuntu users
 After downloading ngrok type the following on your CLI:
--$ unzip /path/to/ngrok.zip
+- $ unzip /path/to/ngrok.zip
--$ ./ngrok http 4000
+- $ ./ngrok http 4000

-Also note that a webhook is always a POST endpoint and always send back a HTTP status code of 200 as a response.
+Note that a webhook is always a POST endpoint and always send back a HTTP status code of 200 as a response.

 - Events:

-The Huntr API sends 2 types of events through to the webhook endpoint.
-These are identified by the “eventType” field:
+The Huntr API sends various types of events through to the webhook endpoint.
+These are identified by the “eventType” field and are listed below:

-“JOB_ADDED” or “JOB_MOVED”.
-There are more event types however through testing we have noticed that Huntr only sends the 2 above mentioned even types.
+Two events can be triggered simultaneously.
+For example if you create a new job and set the application date at the same time the JOB_ADDED and JOB_APPLICATION_DATE_SET will be triggered.

 EVENTS

 JOB_ADDED:
 Triggered when a new job is added by a member.